versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 ## Guidelines for SRTP Capable Endpoints
+{: #guidelines-for-srtp-capable-endpoints}

 Since mediasoup 3.5.0, both pipe and plain transports support SRTP.
 There are endpoints that do not support WebRTC but do support SRTP.
-Those endpoints can be connected to mediasoup via a plain transport as follows:
+Those endpoints can be connected to mediasoup via a plain transport by enabling SRTP for encrypted RTP transmission.

 ### SRTP Endpoint as SDP Offerer
+{: #srtp-endpointas-sdp-offerer}

 Let's assume RTCP-mux support in the SRTP Endpoint and also comedia mode (read the [PlainTransportOptions](/documentation/v3/mediasoup/api#PlainTransportOptions) API documentation in mediasoup for more information about it).